Legal Guide

 What Counts as a Permanent Disability?
 Long-Term Injuries Explained

 Injuries are one of the top causes of death and disability for age groups under the age of 60.
 Suffering a serious injury can be devastating, especially when it causes permanent impairment.
-If an injury will limit your mobility, ability to work, or quality of life indefinitely, you may have a permanent disability.

-Gaining an understanding of permanent disability designations, your legal rights, and options for benefits and support is crucial.
+If an injury will limit your mobility, ability to work, or quality of life indefinitely, gaining an understanding of permanent disability designations, your legal rights, and options for benefits and support is crucial.

-What Constitutes a Permanent Disability?
+What Is a Permanent Disability Injury?

 There are two main designations relevant to permanent disability injuries: